- A More Youthful Orientation Will Change Your Perspective

 A woman will undergo breast augmentation surgery when she decides to surgically increase her breast size.
 This involves the placement of a silicone or saline breast implant to add volume to the breast.

 Sometimes, Baltimore plastic surgeon Dr. Daniel Markmann will recommend a lift if there is any sag associated with the breast.
-Patients who wish to have fuller breasts but have sagging due to weight loss or pregnancy, may benefit from a breast augmentation with a lift, which is actually two procedures combined into one.
+Patients who wish to have fuller breasts but have sagging, due to weight loss or pregnancy, may benefit from a breast augmentation with a lift, which is actually two procedures combined into one.
 During surgery, Dr. Markmann brings the breast to a more elevated, higher position, and then increases the size with an implant.

-During this procedure, Dr. Markmann will insert implant sizers first then perform the lift.
+During this procedure, Dr. Markmann will insert implant sizers first, then perform the lift.
 This begins with the surgeon removing excess skin residing on and around the breast in order to reshape it.
 The skin and underlying tissue will be pulled tight and lifted so that the breast sits in a higher position.
 In addition, the nipple is usually repositioned.
-For excessively large breasts, the colored part around the nipple (known as the areola) will need to be surgically reduced.
+For excessively large breasts, the colored skin around the nipple (known as the areola) will often need to be surgically reduced.
 The surgeon will remove the outer circle and reposition the skin.
 The permanent implant is then inserted.

 Breast Lift Incision

 Breast lifts are performed with varying incision patterns.
 Some common incision patterns include:

 - Circumareolar – all the way around the areola

 - Vertical or CircumVertical – circumareolar with an additional vertical incision

 - Anchor Shape scar – full circumareolar, vertical, and horizontal incision in the crease beneath the breast (referred to as an anchor or inverted “T”)